chipaltman/Blog/_posts/2018-04-15-gnome-vs-plasma.md

 ---
 layout: post
-title: Gnome vs. Plasma
+title: Gnome Shell vs. KDE Plasma
 ---

-# Gnome Shell vs KDE Plasma

-### My Thoughts Regarding Gnome Shell and KDE Plasma

 I’m the guy who switched to Linux because he wanted to customize everything.
 I tried it maybe fifteen years ago (dual booting Ubuntu with Windows).
 Technically it “worked” but I didn’t know what I was doing so the result was a big ole pile of fail.
 I still barely know what I’m doing, but Linux distributions have gotten a lot more user friendly and these days I can find answers to all my questions online.